Diagnosing and Treating Hearing Loss

 Treatments for Conductive Hearing Loss:

-Types of conductive hearing loss include congenital absence of ear canal or failure of the ear canal to be open at birth and congenital absence, malformation or dysfunction of the middle ear structures, all of which may possibly be surgically corrected.
-If these are not amenable to successful surgical correction, then the hearing alternatively may be improved with amplification with a bone conduction hearing aid, or a surgically implanted, osseointegrated device (for example, Bone Anchored Hearing Devices or Ponto System), or a conventional hearing aid, depending on the status of the hearing nerve.
+Types of conductive hearing loss include congenital absence of ear canal or failure of the ear canal to be open at birth and congenital absence, and malformation or dysfunction of the middle ear structures, all of which may possibly be surgically corrected.
+Hearing may also be improved with amplification with a bone conduction hearing aid, a surgically implanted device (for example, Bone Anchored Hearing Devices or Ponto System), or a conventional hearing aid, depending on the status of the hearing nerve.

-Other causes of conductive hearing loss are infection, tumors, middle ear fluid from infection or Eustachian tube dysfunction, foreign body and trauma (as in a skull fracture).
+Other causes of conductive hearing loss include infection, tumors, middle ear fluid from infection or Eustachian tube dysfunction, and foreign body and trauma (as in a skull fracture).
 Acute infections are usually treated with antibiotic or anti-fungal medications.
 Chronic ear infections, chronic middle ear fluid and tumors usually require surgery.
 If there is no response to initial medical therapy, infectious middle ear fluid is usually treated with antibiotics — while chronic non-infectious middle ear fluid is treated with surgery (or pressure equalizing tubes).

 Sensorineural Hearing Loss